Enterprise Process Labs

 High Intensity Training

-Providing hands-on training for needs-led innovation within the focus areas of the UK industrial strategy.
+Providing hands-on training for need-led innovation within the focus areas of the UK industrial strategy.

 Decarbonisation and the electric revolution;